Nxele/PinYourAddressOnTheMap/README.md

-## PinYourAddressOnTheMap is a simple app to help getting started with Huawei Mobile Services
+## PinYourAddressOnTheMap is a simple app to help you get started with Huawei Mobile Services

 ### Application description